-During the first semester the students of this programme learn the basics of the development of economic thought (Introduction to economic thought) and microeconomics (Microeconomic Principles and Mathematics for Economics) combined with basic knowledge in business administration (Entrepreneurship and Basic Financial Accounting).
+During the first semester the students of this programme learn the basics of the development of economic thought (Introduction to economic thought) and microeconomics (Microeconomic Principles) combined with basic knowledge in business administration (Entrepreneurship and Basic Financial Accounting).

-The course Introduction to Economic Thought focuses on the historical development of classic economic theories and ideas that are widely used in several areas of economics.
-Among these classic theories we find the ideas of specialisation and division of labour as proposed by Adam Smith, the idea of comparative advantages and the benefits of trade suggested by David Ricardo, as well as the foundation of what is now known as Keynesian policies.
-This course hence provides a context and an understanding of the development of the classical theories learned in more detail in later courses.
+The course Introduction to Economic Thought focuses on the origins of economic theories and their development, as well as their connection with other fields such as political science and philosophy.
+Among these classic theories we find the ideas of specialisation and division of labour as proposed by Adam Smith, the idea of comparative advantages and the benefits of trade suggested by David Ricardo, the foundation of what is now known as Keynesian policies as well as the role of entrepreneurship as suggested by Joseph Schumpeter.
+The course also introduces the contributions of Nobel Memorial Prize laureates in Economics.
+This course hence provides a context and an understanding of development of economics and the important interplay between economic theories and society.

-The course Microeconomic Principles and Mathematics for Economics focuses on core principles in microeconomics, which includes consumer behaviour in goods and factor markets, producer behaviour in goods and factor markets, different market forms such as perfect competition and monopoly, the foundation of welfare theory, the cause and effect of market failure, allocation and distribution effects from taxation and externalities and their effect.
-These courses lay the foundation in economic theory and introduces the students to the core principles of economics and concepts.
+The course Microeconomic Principles focuses on core principles in microeconomics, which includes consumer and producers behaviour in goods and factor markets, different market forms such as perfect competition and monopoly, the foundation of welfare theory, the cause and effect of market failure, allocation and distribution effects from public policy and externalities and their effects.
+This course lays the foundation in microeconomic theory and introduces the students to the core principles of microeconomics and concepts.
 The course also aims at giving students knowledge about mathematical principles and methods that are used to solve economic problems.

 Parallel to each of the economics courses are the courses in business administration.
 The course Entrepreneurship introduces the student to entrepreneurship and its role in society.
 The course focuses on entrepreneurial actor(s) and their endeavor in the process of starting and running a venture.
-More specifically, entrepreneurship centers around four different and equally important areas: (1) Entrepreneurial mindset, (2) Entrepreneurial opportunity, (3) Entrepreneurial action, and (4) Entrepreneurship in context.
+More specifically, entrepreneurship centers around four different and equally important areas: (I) Entrepreneurial mindset, (2) Entrepreneurial opportunity, (3) Entrepreneurial action, and (4) Entrepreneurship in context.
 The course immediately involves students in one of the key areas of focus at JIBS: entrepreneurship.
 Basic Financial Accounting aims to equip students with basic knowledge in accounting theory and practice to be applied in a business entity.
 As an introductory course it is designed to give an overall picture of the accounting cycle and to help students understand more advanced accounting.
-Important topics covered during the course include basic financial accounting concepts according to the International Accounting Standards Board (IASB), recording of selected business transactions, preparation of annual accounts and annual reports and an introduction to financial statements
+Important topics covered during the course include basic financial accounting concepts according to the International Accounting Standards Board (IASB), recording of selected business transactions, preparation of annual accounts and annual reports and an introduction to financial statements.
+Students also gain skills in Excel.